kevinmadson026/Gameflix-Game-Finder-Extension/README.md

    * Select the folder where you saved your extension files.

 5. **Pin to Toolbar:**
-   * Click the Extensions puzzle icon in Chrome and pin **Wizzardsk Game Finder** for quick and easy access.
+   * Click the Extensions puzzle icon in Chrome and pin **Wizzardsk Game Finder** for quick and easy access ANYWHERE.

 ---